waymirec/geometry/README.md

     *  Sub-Line - one side of rectangle `A` is a line that exists as a set of points wholly contained on some other side of rectangle `B`
 * Separated - rectangle `A` and rectangle `B` do not touch or overlap

+#### Caching ####
+Inspector is designed to reduce load by caching results, with a default TTL of 15 seconds.

 ## Executing ##
-GeometryInspector can be executed in 2 ways:
+Inspector can be executed in 2 ways:
 1. Run the provided docker container
 2. Download and execute the pre-built JAR provided [here](https://github.com/waymirec/geometry/blob/master/GeometryInspector-1.0.jar)